ainize-team/ainize-run-style-transfer/README.md

 https://style-transfer.hyunhyerim.endpoint.ainize.ai/transfer?base=1X9bbW6hT8kf8vyG-h8EAvdMEmluHfOtC&style=1q7Bj12gKP-GTve9GIBkdRdvUEwrpc4IP
 ```

 You have to pass id for base and style image.
+This may take a few seconds (~30sec).

 ### upload image to google drive